 • Includes waste transfers

-Ratepayers are issued with a Tip Pass with their annual rate notice.
-You must present your valid tip pass upon arrival otherwise disposal fees will apply.
-For those of you whom are renting within the Shire, you will need to speak to your landlord or property manager about obtaining a tip pass.
+Ratepayers (someone who owns land in the Shire) are issued with a Tip Pass as a part of their annual rates notice - for those who are renting, you will need to speak to your landlord or property manager about obtaining a tip pass.

 More about Waste Management